akadirdev/dorm/README.md

 }
 ```

-We started class definition with `@model` decorator and to decorated class properties with `@property` decorator.
+We started class definition with `@model` decorator and class properties with `@property` decorator.

 In `@property` decorator, we used name property for declare table real column name.

-> If table column name is class property name, no need to specify `name` property of `@property` decorator.
+> If table column name is same as class property name, no need to specify `name` property of `@property` decorator.

 In `@model` decorator, we can specify table name if table name is different from class name.